tdas/spark-streaming-benchmark/README.md

 1. **DataGenerator**: This generates data for the benchmarking.
 It takes as input the following.
    	- The port that it listens on for incoming connections.
    	- The text file for input.
 The '\n'-delimited lines in the file are considered input data records.
-   	- The byte rate it sends the data (serialized lines) to any client that connects to it.
+   	- The byte rate at which it sends the data (serialized lines) to any client that connects to it.

 2. **Benchmark** - This consumes the generated data and after every batch interval (say, 1 second), prints the number of records received in the batch interval.
 It takes as input the following.
 	- The number streams it will create.
 This is the number of parallel data generators it is going to connect to.
 Typically this is the number of workers on which the benchmark is being run on (or 1 if it is being run on a local machine).